 Why then are we told by commercial dry food manufacturers and affiliated vets that we should feed our pets highly processed, nutritionally poor foods that are loaded with preservatives and synthetic vitamins?

 We as humans are told that "fresh is best", yet for some reason, fresh food is sometimes accompanied by dire warnings for our pets.
 It certainly defies logic.

 You just need to look at the excitement of the hundreds of thousands of pet owners who have switched to raw feeding to get a better grasp of why it's gaining so much popularity.
 If you read the reviews all over the web, the pet owners speak for themselves about the many benefits of raw feeding.

 The commercial complexity and cost of delivering raw food at scale to pets has limited the scope and interest of the biggest players in the game, like Nestlé, Mars and Hill's.
 In short, it's easier and cheaper to make dry food.

 You don't really need to worry too much about the quality of the ingredients when you make dry food.
-You can just grind up the by-product from the human food industry, irradiate it, bleach it, colour it, then desiccate it into homogenous shapes to get a high-margin product with a long shelf life.
+You can just grind up the by-product from the human food industry, irradiate it, bleach it, colour it, then desiccate it into homogeneous shapes to get a high-margin product with a long shelf life.

 Further, to balance these diets according to specifications they design themselves, they can just mix in synthetic powdered vitamins and minerals in a manufacturing environment.
-Add in some powerful preservatives at the end and you have a product that's cheap to make, light to transport and stores for a long time.
+Add in some powerful preservatives at the end and you have a product that's cheap to make, light to transport, and stores for a long time.
 It's a commercial bonanza.

-Raw Feeding Risks and Myths
+Raw Feeding Risks And Myths